Janaria: Distribution

 This hydrocoral is native to the tropical and semitropical eastern Pacific Ocean, its range extending from Baja California Sur to Panama, including the Gulf of California.
 It occurs at depths between 7 and 137 m.

 Ecology

 A juvenile Janaria mirabilis will settle on a mollusc shell occupied by a hermit crab in the genus Manucomplanus.
-Here it buds and grows into a colony, sending out side branches, and at the same time exuding chemicals which erode the mollusc shell.
+Here it buds and grows into a colony, sending out side-branches, and at the same time exuding chemicals which erode the mollusc shell.
 Eventually the mollusc shell is dissolved away and the hydrocoral takes up residence on the exposed carapace and abdomen of the crab.
 The association is mutually beneficial as the crab receives protection from predators that are deterred by the hydrocoral's stinging cells, while the hydrocoral benefits from being moved to new feeding areas by the mobile crab.
 A single hermit crab can carry a mobile home weighing nearly thirty times its own weight.

 The tissues of the hydrocoral contain symbiotic zooxanthellae harboured within which provide additional nutrients for the colony.
-The hydrocoral often has epiphytic invertebrates such as barnacles living on its surface.
+The hydrocoral often has epizoic invertebrates such as barnacles living on its surface.